The Million Dollar Quartet – COMPLETE PHOTOGRAPHY (December 4, 1956)

 (Sun Records) Publicity Photos

 To the right we have an original publicity photo, from 1955.
-This wellknown image of Elvis (from the December 27, 1954, photoshoot) pops up all the time in newspaper articles, advertisements and flyers in 1955.
+This wellknown image of Elvis (from December 27, 1954) popped up all the time in newspaper articles, advertisements and flyers in 1955.

 THANKS & CREDITS: